Johnny Eck

-John Eckhardt Jr, (August 27, 1911 – January 5, 1991), professionally billed as Johnny Eck, was an American freak show performer in sideshows and a film actor.
+John Eckhardt Jr (August 27, 1911 – January 5, 1991), professionally billed as Johnny Eck, was an American freak show performer in sideshows and a film actor.
 Born with sacral agenesis, Eck is best known today for his role in Tod Browning's 1932 cult classic film Freaks and his appearances as a bird creature in several Tarzan films.
 He was often billed as "The Amazing Half-Boy", "King of the Freaks" and "The Most Remarkable Man Alive".

-Besides being a sideshow art performer and actor, the multi-talented Eck was also a folk artist (specifically a screen painter), musician, photographer, illusionist, penny arcade owner, Punch and Judy operator, and expert model-maker.
+Besides being a sideshow art performer and actor, Eck was also a folk artist (specifically a screen painter), musician, photographer, illusionist, penny arcade owner, Punch and Judy operator, and expert model-maker.

 Early life

 John Eckhardt Jr. was born on August 27, 1911, to Emelia (born 1876) and John Eckhardt Sr. (born 1874) in Baltimore, Maryland, as a fraternal twin.

 His brother Robert Eckhardt was also a performer.
 He also had an older sister named Caroline Laura Eckhardt.
-Eck was born with a truncated torso due to sacral agenesis.
-Though Eck would sometimes describe himself as "snapped off at the waist", he had unusable, underdeveloped legs and feet that he would hide under custom-made clothing.
-At birth, Eck weighed 2 lb and was less than 8 in in length.
-He would eventually reach a height of 18 in.
 Although Eck capitalized on the resemblance between himself and Robert, the twins were fraternal.
-Aside from the sacral agenesis, Eck was healthy.

 Eck was walking on his hands before his brother was standing when he was a year old.
 Both of the Eckhardt twins could read by the age of four.
 His sister Caroline educated Eck at home until he and his brother enrolled in public school at age seven.
 He recalled that larger students would "fight each other for the 'honor' or 'privilege' of lifting [him] up the stone steps" to school, and that school windows were blacked out to discourage throngs of curious onlookers from peering in at Eck during his studies.
-In spite of the scrutiny, Eck remained consistently upbeat about his birth defect.
-When asked if he wished he had legs, he quipped, "Why would I want those?
-Then I'd have pants to press."
-He challenged those who did have legs by asking, "What can you do that I can't do, except tread water?"

 Emilia Eckhardt intended that Eck go into the ministry, and the young Eck was often called upon to perform impromptu sermons for guests.
 "I would climb atop of a small box and preach against drinking beer and damning sin and the devil," Eck recalled in an autobiographical fragment.
 These sermons quickly came to an end when Eck began passing around a saucer for donations.

-At an early age, Eck developed an interest in painting and woodworking, and would spend hours with his brother carving and painting elaborate, fully articulated circuses.
+Health condition

+Eckhardt was born with sacral agenesis, a congenital condition in which the lower part of the spine does not develop completely.
+As a result, he had a shortened torso and underdeveloped legs and feet that were not functional.
+Throughout his career, he concealed his legs beneath specially tailored clothing.

+At birth, Eckhardt weighed 2 lb and measured less than 8 in in length.
+As an adult, he stood approximately 18 in tall.

+Eckhardt spoke openly about his condition and often responded to questions about it with humour.
+Although he sometimes described himself as having been "snapped off at the waist", he rejected the idea that he wished he had legs, remarking, "Why would I want those?
+Then I'd have pants to press."
+He also challenged others by asking, "What can you do that I can't do, except tread water?"